benjdj6/timecrunch/README.md

 ## TODO

-* Handle user/unauthorized errors more elegantly
+* Handle unauthorized errors more elegantly

 * modify recipes to have "link" or "instructions" fields for users generating original content